So you’ve launched a blog. Now it’s time to learn how to drive traffic to your blog.

 Well, I’ve done the actual work.
 I’ve experimented.
 I’ve tested.
 I’ve failed.
 I’ve learned.

 Now, at this point, I do need to be honest with you.
-The purpose of this post isn’t to be a clear step-by-step guide or instruction manual for how to drive traffic to your website—it’s a list of all different (real) types of strategies that could work well in driving traffic for your type of business.
+The purpose of this post isn’t to be a clear step-by-step guide or instruction manual for how to drive traffic to your blog—it’s a list of all different (real) types of strategies that could work well in driving traffic for your type of business.

 This isn’t a guaranteed roadmap to success, it’ll take a lot of experimentation and creativity to learn, adapt and apply.